ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 If the application is started for the first time, it will ask for ivynet website registration details (username and password).
 ![Screenshot of ivynet asking for login details](./imgs/screens/registration.png)

-These information are going to be stored in the `~/.ivynet/ivynet-config.toml` file along the node information.
+This information is going to be stored in the `~/.ivynet/ivynet-config.toml` file along with the node information.

-The line `Node properly registered with key 0x{ecsda_address}` confirm that registration is successful.
+The line `Node properly registered with key 0x{ecdsa_address}` confirms that registration is successful.
-Below it the list of all running docker container are going to be printed as visible on the screenshot below.
+Below it, the list of all running Docker containers will be printed as visible on the screenshot below.
 ![Screenshot of successful registration](./imgs/screens/monitor.png)

 ## Further usage

-Navigate to the Ivynet website and confirm that information from the node are uploaded.
+Navigate to the Ivynet website and confirm that information from the nodes are uploaded.

-The ivynet application can be restarted detached from the remote terminal, for example by starting it in a UNIX multiplexers like `screen` or `tmux`.
+The ivynet application can be restarted detached from the remote terminal, for example by starting it in a UNIX multiplexer like `screen` or `tmux`.
-An alternative might to use the [start-stop-daemon](https://github.com/daleobrien/start-stop-daemon) tool or prepare a systemd script.
+An alternative might be to use the [start-stop-daemon](https://github.com/daleobrien/start-stop-daemon) tool or prepare a systemd script.

 start-stop-daemon example:
 ```